 Difference Between Data and Information

 Data and information are interconnected.
-The main difference between data and information is, data usually consist of raw facts or figures that have not been arranged, analyzed and processed while information is arranged, analyzed and processed form of raw facts or figures.
+The main difference between data and information is, data usually consist of raw facts or figures that have not been arranged, analyzed, and processed while information is arranged, analyzed, and processed form of raw facts or figures.
 To learn more about the difference between data and information, just click on the below button.

 For example, marks of a student in dissimilar subjects are the data.
 To compute the total marks, the marks of different subjects are exploiting as data, and total marks are the information.
 Now, to estimate the average marks of the students, this information will be also processed once more.
 In this processing, the information is used as data and average marks will be the information.